 A friend and I did more work building my spoon mule.
 I’m fortunate to have access to a pretty nice woodshop, but being surrounded by industrial power tools is a reminder of how much I appreciate the calm quiet of hand tools.
 Between the band saw and table saw, I feel like I’ve used up every brain cell.
 Sadly, it made me realize how often I am on autopilot in my daily tasks.
 I love the quiet contemplation and reflection I feel when I am spoon carving, but nothing (at least for me) demands mindfulness more immediately than power tools with sharp blades.

 A fantastic new book, Forge & Carve, just arrived in the mail.
-It’s a beautiful exploration of traditional crafts published by @canopypress with a forward by @robinwoodcraft and features @hewnspoons, @hatchetandbear, @yoav.kafets, and many more fascinating and skilled folks.
+It’s a beautiful exploration of traditional crafts published by Canopy Press with a forward by Robin Wood and features many craftspeople that I respect and many more fascinating and skilled folks who I wasn’t aware of.
 After a quick read, I feel deeply inspired by the experiences and thoughts shared by everyone.
 I also read The Soul of a Tree by George Nakashima last night.
 I love his work and words.

 I finished a big two-hander beedle mallet.
 One of the things that I love of green woodworking is the opportunity to make your tools from resources that are readily at hand.

-I received a beautiful gift in the mail. @chasing_the_grain73 sent me a spoon he made from some cherry wood I shared at the Driftless Spoon Gathering in September.
+I received a beautiful gift in the mail.
+Greg Nelson sent me a spoon he made from some cherry wood I shared at the Driftless Spoon Gathering in September.
 I certainly didn’t expect anything in exchange for the wood.
 The summer storms gave me a treasure trove of wood to carve.
 A surplus so I felt it was only right to share some of it, but Greg sent this spoon my way, and I’m so grateful for it and the kind letter he included with it.
 In the short spell I’ve spent carving I’ve had the opportunity to meet so many good people in person and online.
 Craft teaches humility through the slow acquisition of skill, but so do people.
 I am humbled to keep company with so many people who inspire and motivate me on this journey of craft and life.
 Many thanks, Greg!
-I look forward to seeing you at the gathering next year.

 Back in the day, I worked an anvil without ear protection and cast or soldered all sorts of metal without a respirator.
 My ears, lungs, and brain cells are all fucked to some degree because of it.